Financial Literacy: The Life Skill Schools Don't Teach

 Part 2: The Foundation—Cash Flow & Budgeting

 You cannot manage what you do not measure.
 Many people view a budget as a prison that restricts their freedom.
 In reality, a budget is a permission slip.
-It tells you exactly how much you can spend on guilt-free fun because you know your responsibilities are already covered.
+It tells you exactly how much you can spend guilt-free because you already know your responsibilities are covered.

 The 50-30-20 Rule